powerofaisinstudy-debug/vsnpy/README.md

 │  ► Layout Compression                                  │
 │    [Crushes spatial data down to 1-bit 0/1 binary mask]│ └────────────────────────────────────────────────────────┘
        │
-▼  (GIL-Released Native Threading) track_pixels() ──► [Instant Handshake with PyTorch Tensors]
+       ▼  (GIL-Released Native Threading) track_pixels() ──► [Instant Handshake with PyTorch Tensors] 🎯 Architecture Goals

----

-## 🎯 Architecture Goals

-* **Smooth Like Butter Delivery:** Eliminates frame stuttering and lag on standard computers and laptops by protecting the system from redundant memory allocation traps.
+Smooth Like Butter Delivery: Eliminates frame stuttering and lag on standard computers and laptops by protecting the system from redundant memory allocation traps.

-* **Zero-Copy Performance:** The internal `vsarray` layout is designed to share raw memory pointers natively with scientific computing structures, avoiding internal array duplicating latency before data passes to deep learning layers.
+Zero-Copy Performance: The internal vsarray layout is designed to share raw memory pointers natively with scientific computing structures, avoiding internal array duplicating latency before data passes to deep learning layers.

-* **Drop-In Integration:** Built to serve as a clean Python framework that accelerates frame ingestion immediately before tensor hand-off.
+Drop-In Integration: Built to serve as a clean Python framework that accelerates frame ingestion immediately before tensor hand-off.

----

-## 📝 License
+📝 License
 This project is licensed under the MIT License - see the LICENSE file for details.